Hwan-seok/flutter_infinite_list/README.md

 # Motivation

-As a `flutter_bloc` user, you may have some experience about struggling with boilerplate especially to `list`.
-Various of apps are have infinite list scrolling features in their app.
-Even though every applications are have different business requirements, infinite list from all of them are built by just three main points.
+As a bloc user, you may have experienced struggles with boilerplate code, especially when dealing with lists.
+Various apps implement infinite list scrolling features.
+Although each app may have different business requirements, infinite lists are built using three main components:

 1. Having a list
-2. Query item(s) from the list
+2. Querying item(s) from the list
-3. Mutate item(s) from the list
+3. Mutating item(s) in the list

-But we always build them manually from the scratch😂.
-This is incredibly time-consuming and wasting the time.
-Also, the methods you made every day could have some bugs if you don't thoroughly test them.

-To solve those annoying problems, **`bloc_infinite_list`** made a various features for you!
+However, we often build these features manually from scratch, which can be time-consuming and error-prone.
+To address these issues, the bloc_infinite_list package provides a range of features to streamline the process.

-> Tell your **PM** that the scrolling feature would be take intensive time and have your own time drinking coffee😎.
+> Tell your PM that infinite scrolling features take time, but with this package, you'll finish quickly and sneak in coffee breaks. 😎

 ## Examples
-This repo contains basic example app in the [example](https://github.com/Hwan-seok/flutter_infinite_list/tree/main/example) folder.
+This repository includes a basic example app in the [example](https://github.com/Hwan-seok/flutter_infinite_list/tree/main/example) folder.

 ## Installation